ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 head(sites)
 ```

-As you can see, each site has an AreaID, an Area Code, in here you can also find information on locality, vegetation type, geographic coordinates and elevation.
-You can also see that the sites are classified
-in Phytogeographic Domains.
-This is important because the `AreaCode` column, to which we'll be referring to very often, is based on these `Domains` - the first three letters of an area code corresponds to the `Domain` on which the site is located.
-With that said: sites beginning with Amz, are a part of the Amazon Domain; And stand for the Andes; Cer stands for Cerrado (South American savannas); Cha stands for Chaco woodlands, which is a mainly subtropical, shrubby, mostly deciduous and dry floristic formation.
-Pay attention to this, as this will be very important when looking for sub-groups in our dataset.
+As you can see, each site has an AreaID, an Area Code, information on locality, vegetation type, geographic coordinates and elevation.
+You can also see that the sites are classified in Phytogeographic Domains.
+This is important because the `AreaCode` column, to which we'll be referring very often, is based on these `Domains` - the first three letters of an area code correspond to the `Domain` on which the site is located. <b>Sites beginning with Amz, are a part of the Amazon Domain; And stand for the Andes; Cer stands for Cerrado (South American savannas); Cha stands for Chaco woodlands, which is a mainly subtropical, shrubby, mostly deciduous and dry floristic formation.
+Pay attention to this, as this will be very important when looking for sub-groups in our dataset.</b>

 <b>Now it's time for us to load the correspondence matrix, a matrix indicating what species are present on which site, information that is vital to us in order to make a presence and abscence matrix.</b>